CagriCatik/ROS2/01_ros2_beginners/02_tools/02_debug-monitor-nodes.md

-# Comprehensive Tutorial on Creating and Managing ROS2 Nodes
+# Creating and Managing ROS2 Nodes

 This tutorial provides a detailed guide on creating and managing ROS2 nodes using Python and C++.
 It includes instructions on using the ROS2 command-line tools for efficient node management.